Germans

-Owing to their long history of political fragmentation, the Germans are culturally diverse and often have strong regional identities.
-The arts and sciences are an integral part of German culture, and the Germans have been represented by many prominent personalities in a significant number of disciplines as well as by many Nobel prize laureates (Germany being ranked third overall thus far).
+Owing to their long history of political fragmentation, Germans are culturally diverse and often have strong regional identities.
+Sixteen Länder (states) make up modern Germany.
+Arts and sciences are an integral part of German culture, and the Germans have been represented by many prominent personalities in a significant number of disciplines, including Nobel prize laureates where Germany is ranked third among countries of the world in the number of total recipients.